daniellimadev/email-sending-microservices/README.md

-# Api E-mail project for Spring Boot!! 🚀🚀
+# Microservice E-mail project for Spring Boot!! 🚀🚀

-### API to send email with SMTP from Google
+### Microservice to send email with SMTP from Google

 # Technologies used